Real Time Feedback for Any Business

 The digital communication phenomenon has not only limited the ability of people to effectively communicate face-to-face, but has also hampered the abilities of millennial employees from reading the facial cues of unhappy customers.

 Giving the voice of the customer a clean line of communication with your managers will enable addressing their concerns quickly.
 Addressing concerns on the spot, before the customer leaves your place of business, helps strengthen their loyalty, and will help prevent them from broadcasting their grievances online for the whole world to see.

-Watch the Feedback for Any Business Explainer Video
+Watch the Real Time Feedback for Any Business Explainer Video

 There is no host and people are backed up through the door and standing outside.

 The hot water isn’t working in 1608 and the remote is broken.

 There are more than 10 people in line and only one register is open.

 The dumpsters are overfilled near Bldg 12 and there is trash everywhere.

 A lot of Dannon yogurts are expired in the dairy section.

 There’s a drunk fan in Sect 2, Row 4, Seat 21 that’s cursing and spilling beer.